ManticoreProject/manticore/README.md

 Manticore is implemented in a mix of C and SML code.
 You will need a recent version of SML/NJ (version 110.68+) installed.
-Furthermore, your installation should include the MLRISC library.
+Furthermore, your installation of SML/NJ should include the MLRISC library.

-BUILDING FROM SOURCE
+## BUILDING FROM SOURCE
--

-If building and installing the system from the Git sources you first must initialize the configuration script.
+If building and installing the system from source, you first must generate the configuration script.
 To do so, run the following two commands:

 	autoheader -Iconfig
 	autoconf -Iconfig

-Then proceed with the installation instructions below
+Then proceed with configuration.

-BUILDING AND INSTALLING THE DISTRIBUTION
--
+### Configuring

-Our first step is to run the configure script.
+Our next step is to run the configure script.
+If you are using the MLRISC library *included* with your SML/NJ installation and do *not* plan to use the LLVM backend, you can simply run

 	./configure

-This command links the compiler against the MLRISC libraries provided with the SML/NJ installation.
-Alternatively, we can build against external MLRISC libraries.
+and skip to the build/installation step.

+#### Configuring with external MLRISC

+If you would like to configure with external MLRISC libraries, run the following instead.

 	./configure --with-mlrisc=<path to mlrisc>

+#### Configuring with LLVM

+You must have a custom version of LLVM installed in order to have the LLVM backend available in your installation.
+The following commands will obtain and build LLVM

+Then proceed with the installation instructions below

+### Building and Installing the Distribution

 To build the compiler, we use the following command.